She PreparedSituational Awareness

 What Women Who Train Say

 "The biggest change wasn't physical.
 It was that I stopped looking at my phone while walking.
-Such a small thing — but I notice everything now." — Be Prepared student, age 26
+Such a small thing — but I notice everything now.
+Exits, eye lines, who's watching who.
+It doesn't feel like fear.
+It feels like competence." — Lauren, Be Prepared student, age 26

-"I taught my 16-year-old daughter the Color Code system.
-She texts me 'Yellow' when she's walking home from the bus.
-It's our shorthand for 'I'm paying attention.'" — Mother, Manchester
+"I taught my 16-year-old daughter the Color Code.
+She texts me 'Yellow' when she's walking home from the bus stop.
+It's our shorthand for 'I'm paying attention.'
+One word.
+Total peace of mind." — Jen, parent, Manchester

-"A man approached me in a car park last month with the 'interview' — asked me for directions.
-I recognised the pattern immediately, kept my distance, and gave a confident answer while moving toward the entrance.
+"A man approached me in a car park with the 'interview' — asked me for directions to a shop I could see from where I was standing.
+I recognised the pattern immediately.
+Kept my distance, gave a confident answer while moving toward the entrance, maintained eye contact.
 Nothing happened.
-But I was ready if it did." — Krav Maga student, 7 months
+But I was ready if it did." — Maria, Krav Maga student, 7 months

 Ready to Be Prepared?